eper-io/tig/readme.md

 while true; do uuidgen | time curl http://127.0.0.1:7777`time curl -X 'PUT' --data-binary @- 'http://127.0.0.1:7777'`; done
 ```

-There are a few hints how to optimize for the best performance.
+There are a few hints how to optimize the code for the best performance.

 Use a memory mapped drive as the data directory.
 Ideally this is tmpfs.